 read full review

 "Lightning never strikes twice,” so the saying goes.
 Or does it?
 Meteorologically speaking, definitely.
 Metaphorically speaking even more so, as Boston Baroque’s revisiting Iphigénie en Tauride proves.
 Nearly 25 years ago Martin Pearlman and his period instrument group gave a landmark performance of Gluck’s opera which helped cement Christine Goerke’s reputation as a singer to reckon with.
-Now, in its fiftieth season, they may have given a similar boost to soprano/opera entrepreneur, Soula Parassidis.
+Now, in its fiftieth season, they may have given a similar boost to soprano Soula Parassidis.

 Parassidis gave a fierce dramatic and vocal performance, perfectly in tune with Pearlman and the orchestra.
 Though Parassidis identifies as a soprano, her voice has the rich mahogany quality and robust lower range of a mezzo.
 The color and heft remain constant as the voice rises as does its flexibility and clarity, both crucial to painting the text with the appropriate emotion.